 JROTC Director: Lieutenant Colonel Christopher Wingate, U.S. Army (Retired)

 Lieutenant Colonel Christopher Wingate retired from the U.S. Army in 2019 after 22 years of service as an Active Duty Army Aviation officer.
 In 2020, he was named head of the new Army JROTC/National Defense Cadet Corps program serving the Albemarle County public high school community.
-He lives on a small farm outside Charlottesville with his wife Bethany and his five children.

 Colonel Wingate commissioned as an Army Second Lieutenant in 1997 through ROTC and was branched as an Army Aviator.
 Following flight school, he joined the UH-60 Blackhawk helicopter community.
 He served as a Platoon Leader, Company Executive Officer and Battalion Staff Officer in his first several tours at Camp Stanley, Korea and with the 101st Airborne Division at Fort Campbell, KY.
 He returned to Korea to serve as a Company Commander at Seoul Air Base, Korea.
 He then served as an Assistant Professor of Military Science at George Mason University, where he earned a Masters Degree in History.
 Colonel Wingate deployed to Iraq in 2006 as an Aviation Officer.
 He then served in Mannheim, Germany as a Battalion Operations Officer and Executive Officer, overseeing and conducting flight operations throughout Europe and the Middle East.